JET Blogs JET Living

 • Power adapter(s) – is something you should bring.
 It’s a must if your country doesn’t use the same 100v power.
 For North Americans, we just need a converter without a ground plug, but for other countries, you might need an entirely different power converter or adapter. (not sponsored).

 • Hobby item(s) – anything that is easy to bring along that can relieve stress!
-This could be a skateboard, video games, stuff animal, some personal item from home.
+This could be a skateboard, video game, stuffed animal, or some personal item from home.
 Anything that will get you through lonely times.
 REMEMBER to pack things that make you happy!
-Be reasonable on what you bring.
+Be reasonable about what you bring.

 Departing